apache/incubator-heron/website/content/docs/concepts/architecture.md

 ### Heron CLI

-Heron has a CLI tool called `heron-cli` that is used to manage topologies.
+Heron has a CLI tool called `heron` that is used to manage topologies.
 Documentation can be found in [Managing Topologies](../../operators/heron-cli).